 Both brothers gained graduate certificates [Certificats d’Etudes Supérieures] in Physics, Chemistry, Animal and Plant Biology at the Jussieu Faculty of Science.
 One (Serge) went on to become Regional Director of pharmaceutical laboratory Biosedra, while the other (Georges) was appointed Head of Medical Representation at the Leurquin laboratory.

 After their military service at the French Armed Forces Medical Branch [service de Santé des Armées], they joined the Faculty of Medicine in rue des Saints-Pères, Paris, where they each gained a Doctor of Dental Surgery diploma.
 They then entered private practice, and were immediately appointed stomatology consultants by the Hôpitaux de Paris hospital network.
 They practised, not least, at the Hôtel-Dieu, Hérold and Trousseau state hospitals, as well as in private hospitals.

 It is within the framework of the Hurriet-Sérusclat law of 1988 (former law relating to the protection of people undergoing biomedical research) that Doctors Camprasse carried out their first critical case studies in patients in a situation of therapeutic failure, then animal studies at the Biomedical Research Center of the National Veterinary School of Maisons-Alfort.
-They file and obtain the first patent relating to the use of mother-of-pearl as a bone substitute in Orthopedics, and set up the Biocorex Company.
+They file and obtain the first patent relating to the use of nacre as a bone substitute in Orthopedics, and set up the Biocorex Company.

 - Televised press conference at the French natural history museum [Muséum National d’Histoire Naturelle]